 Customer acknowledges and agrees that:

 a.
-SWOOP’s provision of the Software and the Services requires Customer to have a Yammer Network or a Workplace Instance, including all necessary licences;
+SWOOP’s provision of the Software and the Services requires Customer to have all necessary licences for the underlying platform SWOOP is connecting to (Microsoft Teams, Yammer or Workplace);

 c.
-SWOOP will not be liable for any failure to provide any part of the Services to the extent it is caused by unavailability of the Yammer Network or the Workplace Instance;
+SWOOP will not be liable for any failure to provide any part of the Services to the extent it is caused by unavailability of the Microsoft Teams, Yammer or Workplace;

 d. the Software may not be error-free;

-e. unless otherwise agreed SWOOP will not be mining or performing any analytics on Customer Data that is older than 2 years, and once mined Customer Data is older than 2 years it may be deleted.
+e.
+SWOOP will not be mining or performing any analytics on Customer Data that is older than 2 years, and once mined Customer Data is older than 2 years it may be deleted.

 f.
 SWOOP makes no warranty in respect of any Customer Data; and